code-corps/code-corps-api/docs/INSTALLING.md

 ### Clone this repository

 You'll want to [clone this repository](https://help.github.com/articles/cloning-a-repository/) with `git clone https://github.com/code-corps/code-corps-api.git`.
+If you plan on contributing, you'll want to fork it too!

 The directory structure will look like the following: